mchmarny/long-running-job/README.md

 ### Deploy Container to VM

-Create a new GCE VM and configure it to run above built image using the [bin/deploy](bin/deploy) script
+To create a new GCE VM and configure it to run the above built image, execute the [bin/deploy](bin/deploy) script

-> Make sure you have a valid service account key configured in [bin/config](bin/config) script

 ```shell
 bin/deploy
 ```

-### Tail Container Logs
+### Container Logs

 Once the VM started you can monitor the logs output from the VM to Stackdriver using the [bin/monitor](bin/monitor) script

-> Note, this command will output only the logs that are output by the user code in the container.
-To see complete list remove the `jsonPayload.message:"[LRJ]"` filter
+> Note, this command will print only the logs that are output by the user code in the container.
+You can see the complete list of log entries by removing the `jsonPayload.message:"[LRJ]"` filter.

 ```shell
 bin/monitor